Blatzar/spotify-skipper/README.md

 ### Python Package

-**Linux only!** This program relies on dbus and will not work on windows.
-OSX not tested.
+Works on Windows and Linux, but song score is unavailable on Windows.

 You can install the [pypi](https://pypi.org/project/autoskip/) package using `pip3 install autoskip`.